 If you do not want to receive text reminders, text back STOP.
-You will need to complete PennOpen Pass daily.
+You will still need to complete PennOpen Pass daily.
 You have the option to complete it via the website.
 Bookmark the link for easy access.
 Text back START at any time to begin receiving texts again from PennOpen Pass.

 We are committed to protecting the privacy and security of your data.
 See the PennOpen Pass Privacy Statement for more information.

-PennOpen Pass is a homegrown product developed by the Penn Medicine Information Services software development team.
+PennOpen Pass was developed and is actively monitored by the Penn Medicine Information Services software development team.

 You do not need to install PennOpen Pass on your phone.
 PennOpen Pass is a mobile friendly website that runs in your phone or computer’s web browser, just like any other website that you would visit.

 PennOpen Pass does not access the personal data on your phone.
 The application only stores information related to your completion of each day’s symptom survey.
 This data is stored in our secure database, hosted on our internally managed servers.